scaleoutsystems/fedn-ultralytics-tutorial/examples/african-wildlife/README.md

 ```
 Replace `<num_splits>` with the number of clients you want to partition the data for.

 This generates the dataset partitions in the 'datasets' directory.
-These partitions needs to be distributed to the respective clients and renamed to 'african-wildlife' instead of 'african-wildlife_split_X.
+These partitions needs to be distributed to the respective clients and renamed to 'fed_dataset' instead of 'african-wildlife_split_X.

 ## Step 3: Setting up the global_config.yaml